Cloud Providers

 run: wasp build

-- name: Install dependencies and build the client
+- name: Build the client

-REACT_APP_API_URL=${{ secrets.WASP_SERVER_URL }} npm run build
+run: REACT_APP_API_URL=${{ secrets.WASP_SERVER_URL }} npx vite build

 - name: Deploy to Netlify